The reception of Ugandan Asian refugees in Surrey

 Hobbs Barracks, Lingfield

 Hobbs Barracks in Lingfield was one of sixteen reception and resettlement camps.
 This accommodation was used from October 1972 to January 1973, when refugees who had not been resettled were transferred to other camps.
 Surrey County Council papers record a little about life and conditions at the camp, including the education of children at the Hobbs Barracks School (reference CC26).
-Additionally, Felbridge & District History Group has researched information about Hobbs Barracks and discovered that some of the younger refugees were kept active by helping with chores around the camp.
+Additionally, Felbridge and District History Group has researched information about Hobbs Barracks and discovered that some of the younger refugees were kept active by helping with chores around the camp.
 However, most records relating to the refugees contain sensitive or confidential information and are therefore subject to access restrictions, so researching around the subject is key to raising awareness of the refugees' time in the county.

 Exhausted Ugandan Asians find comfort at Barracks', 'Surrey Mirror' 20 Oct 1972On Friday 20 October 1972 the Surrey Mirror reported that 450 refugees had arrived at Lingfield [Hobbs Barracks] the previous weekend but had left only two days later for a permanent camp in Plymouth.
 The upheaval must have been traumatic and Camp Administrator, Group Captain, Peter Bird, was unhappy: 'We cannot uproot these people after two or three days'.
 His words were heeded and by Thursday 19 October other refugees had arrived at Lingfield to stay; thereafter refugees apparently arrived at the rate of 150 a day until the camp quota of 800 was reached.